dogacgorgulu/PIWorks-technical-assignment/README.md

    2.6 Whenever a new user is added to the database, the table shall be updated accordingly.<br/>

 3. The UMS user shall be able to edit existing users' attributes.<br/>
-   3.1 Whenever the UMS user clicks to a user on the table, selected user attributes shall be displayed.<br/>
+   3.1 Whenever the UMS user clicks to a user on the table, selected user's form with it's attributes shall be displayed with "Edit User + {ID}" form header..<br/>
    3.2 UMS user shall be able to edit selected user's username, displayName, phone, and email by typing into the text boxes.<br/>
    3.3 UMS user shall be able to edit selected user's userRole by selecting from a dropdown box.<br/>
    3.4 UMS user shall be able to edit selected user's enabled attribute by check a check box labled "Enabled".<br/>